Follow us

 • Escrow and Holdback: Even after the deal closes there can be holdbacks on the consideration depending on certain contractual covenants that may trigger a breach.
 Both the sum of the amount in escrow and any conditions that would revert it back to the buyer will need to be negotiated.

-• Closing conditions: You will also need to agree on the closing conditions for the deal, since a signed agreement does not constitute a business changing hands.
-Things need to be signed off, approved by various stakeholders including shareholders, financiers and sometimes regulatory authorities, while material changes in things like financial circumstances or sales figures might also trigger a clause that shuts the deal down.
+• Closing conditions: You will also need to agree on the closing conditions for the deal since a signed agreement does not constitute a business changing hands.
+Things need to be signed off, and approved by various stakeholders including shareholders, financiers, and sometimes regulatory authorities, while material changes in things like financial circumstances or sales figures might also trigger a clause that shuts the deal down.